wacncontent/CustomizeTool/output/articles/batch/batch-hpc-solutions.md

 Service | Description
 ------------- | -----------
 **[Cloud services](/documentation/services/cloud-services)**<br/><br/> |• Can run Big Compute applications in worker role instances, which are virtual machines running a version of Windows Server and are managed entirely by Azure<br/><br/>• Enable scalable, reliable applications with low administrative overhead, running in a platform as a service (PaaS) model<br/><br/>• May require additional tools or development to integrate with on-premises HPC cluster solutions
-**[Virtual machines](http://www.windowsazure.cn/documentation/services/virtual-machines)**<br/><br/> |• Provide compute infrastructure as a service (IaaS) using Microsoft Hyper-V technology<br/><br/>• Enable you to flexibly provision and manage persistent cloud computers from standard Windows Server or Linux images, or images and data disks you supply<br/><br/>• Run on-premises compute cluster tools and applications entirely in the cloud
+**[Virtual machines](/documentation/services/virtual-machines)**<br/><br/> |• Provide compute infrastructure as a service (IaaS) using Microsoft Hyper-V technology<br/><br/>• Enable you to flexibly provision and manage persistent cloud computers from standard Windows Server or Linux images, or images and data disks you supply or from the [Azure gallery](https://azure.microsoft.com/marketplace/)<br/><br/>• Run on-premises compute cluster tools and applications entirely in the cloud
 **[Batch](/documentation/services/batch)**<br/><br/> |• Runs large-scale parallel and batch workloads such as image rendering and media encoding and transcoding in a fully managed service<br/><br/>• Provides job scheduling and autoscaling of a managed pool of virtual machines<br/><br/>• Allows developers to build and run applications as a service or cloud-enable existing applications<br/>

 ### Storage services